Swiftaff/rollup-iconify-svg/README.md

 {@html icons["fa:random"]}
 ```

-So in this simple example above, assuming you set 'src' as the 'src' directory in the plugin, and 'src/icons.js' as the 'dest' - then the "fa:random" text above would be found by the plugin, the icon auto-generated during bundling, then displayed by svelte in the @html tag - all in one smooth step!
+In this simple example above, assuming you set 'src' as the 'src' directory in the plugin, and 'src/icons.js' as the 'dest' - then the "fa:random" text above would be found by the plugin, the icon auto-generated during bundling, then displayed by svelte in the @html tag - all in one smooth step!

-No more downloading svgs manually, just find the references on iconify, e.g. https://iconify.design/icon-sets/fa/random.html, and paste into your @html blocks then each icon will be generated during bundling and ready for you to use.

-This obviously inlines each instance of the SVG on the page - so probably not recommended if you have hundreds of icons.
+This obviously inlines each instance of the SVG on the page - so probably not recommended if you are using hundreds of icons.

-Using inline (mono) SVGs means they can inherit the colour from CSS too for easy icon colouring
+But using inline mono SVGs (rather than via separate svg files in object or img tags or via css background-image) does mean they can inherit the colour from CSS for easy icon colouring.

 ## License